greshake/i3status-rust/README.md

   explanation for "my icon changed after I installed a font";
 - a numbered list of problems, each with a concrete fix.

-The exit status is the number of problems found, so `--doctor` is usable in scripts.
+The exit status is zero when nothing is wrong and nonzero when doctor found problems, so `--doctor` is usable in scripts.

 Running the blocks means doing what they really do: network requests, shell commands and D-Bus calls.
 To inspect only the configuration, icon set and